fadiabdelrahim/Harvesting-Credentials/README.md

 ## Introduction

+In todays digital landscape, the threat of cyber-attacks, particularly through phishing, has become a signigicant concern for individuals and organizations alike.
+Phishing attacks, which often involve tricking individuals into revealing sensiitive information such as login credentaisl, continue to be a prevalant method emplyed by cybercriminals.

+This project delves into a specific instance of phishing simulation, showacsing teh user of sophisticated tools and techniques to harvest credentials.
+It aims to provide an in-depth analysis of a phishing scenario, where a LinkedIn-themed phishing attack was deployed to engage a target through professional networking channel.
+The choice of LinkedIn as the phishing template was strategic, given the platforms credibility and the likelihood of successful interaction by the target.

+Architecture of Harvesting Credentials

-- Kali Linux (linux distribution designed for digital forensics and penetration testing)
+- Kali Linux - linux distribution designed for digital forensics and penetration testing
-- Zphisher (a powerful open-source Phishing tool)
+- Zphisher - a powerful open-source Phishing tool
+- The Socail-Engineer Toolkit (SET) - an open-source penetration testing framework designed for social engineering.

 ## Choice of a Web Template